kallaspriit/APP5/README.md

 	* No need to define all required resources upfront
 	* Lazy-loads modules as needed
 	* Simultaneous asynchronous module loading with automatic dependency resolution
+	* There are no "magic" global variables, each component requests required resources
+	* Makes validating code with linting software (jshint) easier
 * Modular architecture
 	* The application is divided into stand-alone modules
 	* Each module has its own logic, views, css, translations